 High Risk of Institutionalization

 About 5 million Americans have Alzheimer’s Disease and 90% of those are abusive.
 This is important because this situation puts these patients at higher risk for institutionalization, greater functional decline, and domestic abuse.
-Up to this point, the preferred method for managing the Behavioral and Psychological Symptoms of Dementia (BPSD) has been to prescribe medication to control it.
+Up to this point, prescribing medication has been the preferred method for managing and controlling the Behavioral and Psychological Symptoms of Dementia (BPSD).
 However, this adds to the already hefty arsenal of drugs currently taken by most senior citizens.
 Obviously, we should not enter into this lightly since they are often accompanied by significant and dangerous side effects.
-Clearly, we need better mechanisms for handling these dementia patients.
+Accordingly, we need better mechanisms for handling these dementia patients.

 Toolkit with Best Practices

 An article in January/February 2014 issue of Geriatric Nursing entitled “Promoting Positive Behavioral Health: A Non-Pharmacological Toolkit for Senior Living Communities” unearths a great find: a toolkit which was peer reviewed and endorsed by experts and designed to centralize the most up to date best practices for handling these challenging situations.
 Specifically, a team of clinicians assembled data on how to deal with BPSD.
 Moreover, they went beyond the parameters of the antipsychotic medications normally prescribed.
 The goal is for these alternative methods to be the first course of action in treating dementia.

 The toolkit is available at http://www.nursinghometoolkit.com/ and you can navigate through the tabs on top and get to an area of interest.
 Thus, searching through the site will yield a plethora of information including non-pharmacological approaches to dealing with dementia.
 Furthermore, a helpful graph of approaches can be found in a document entitled “Review of Non-pharmacological Approaches for Treating Behavioral and Psychological Symptoms of Dementia“.